dnsimple/dnsimple-support/content/articles/record-resolution-issues.markdown

 # Troubleshooting Record Resolution Issues

-A checklist of common issues to help you if a record isn't resolving correctly.
+The following is checklist of common issues to help you if a record isn't resolving correctly.

-## Check domain resolution status
+## Check the domain resolution status

 To use our [DNS hosting service](/articles/dns-hosting), the domain should resolve with DNSimple.
 Check [this list of common domain resolution errors](/articles/domain-resolution-issues) to determine if the domain is resolving with DNSimple.